etiquettestartshere/effectivetray/README.md

     }
   )
 ```
 `applyDamage`, helper function to allow users to apply damage.
 This function has been tested not at all and is included as a courtesy.
 Personally I find the way damage information must be structured to respect resistances, etc is too much of a mess to test this even a single time, but if someone really wants to do this over a socket but didn't write their own socket handler for it...here you go.
 Full, extensive documentation of the array that must be created is in scripts/api.mjs, copied directly from `dnd5e`, with the exception that socket transmission requires the sets to be arrays.
+Unlike `applyEffect`, this applies no damage via the requesting client, and so is basically only meant for damaging unowned targets.
+Users wishing to apply damage to owned targets should simply use the system's `Actor#applyDamage`.
 ```js
   /**
    * ...
 Much documentation cut here...see scripts/api.mjs or better yet, dnd5e...